weewx/weewx/docs_src/quickstarts/pip.md

 ## Uninstall

-Stop, disable, and remove any daemon files:
+Before you uninstall, be sure that `weewxd` is not running.
+Then remove the daemon configuration.

 === "Systems that use systemd (e.g., Debian, Redhat, SUSE)"